 - Associate in Arts - Direct Transfer Agreement (Available via 100% online classes)

 - Associate in Applied Arts & Sciences

 Shoreline graduates have been employed in the following capacities:

 - Municipal and county law enforcement

 - Private security

 - Private investigations

 - More criminal justice careers

 On Campus and Online

-Online classes are perfect for those who want the convenience of online learning, proven quality and great value.
+Online classes are perfect for those who want the convenience of online learning, proven quality, and great value.
 All online students can receive support from Shoreline's eLearning Services department.
-On-campus classes are great for those looking for a traditional classroom setting The Child Advocacy Studies Training certificate is available online.
+On-campus classes are great for those looking for a more personal setting with small classes and individual attention.
+The Child Advocacy Studies Training certificate is available 100% online.